spletna-postaja/translatable/README.md

 ### Inserting rows

-When creating new models in the current locale, you may use the normal Laravel syntax, as if you were inserting rows in a single table:
+When creating new models in the current locale, you may use the normal Laravel syntax, as if you were inserting rows into a single table:

 ```php
 Post::create([